Calgary Wildlife Rehabilitation Society

 Our Impact – What We Do

-Calgary Wildlife Rehabilitation Society was established in 1993 to provide professional care for wildlife rehabilitation.
-Our goal is to Rescue, Rehabilitate and Release –the three Rs of responsible wildlife management.
-Each year we receive close to 3000 injured or orphaned wild animals and respond to thousands of wildlife-related calls from the public.
+Calgary Wildlife practices the three Rs of wildlife management; rescue, rehabilitate, and release.
+Each year we receive between 2000 and 3000 injured or orphaned wild animals and respond to thousands of wildlife-related calls from the public.
 In addition, Calgary Wildlife provides motivational, skill-building experiences for volunteers and valuable outreach and education services to the community.
-Calgary Wildlife is a registered charity and relies heavily on public donations.
-Calgary Wildlife is also the only veterinary-based wildlife hospital within the City of Calgary.
+Our Wild Wise program teaches school aged children about how to live in harmony with urban wildlife and the benefits wild animals provide to our communities and ecosystems.
+Calgary Wildlife is the only veterinary-based wildlife hospital and rehabilitation centre within the City of Calgary and relies heavily on public donations.

 Our Programs – How We Do It